-- The name of the profile in Danish and English. - A description of the aim of the profile: including an outline of the academic fields from which the profile gains knowledge based on the highest international research. - Specific entry requirements. - Specific conditions regarding the profile such as the language of teaching. - Specific requirements for students at the profile, such as internships or stays abroad. - A schematic overview of the profile which states whether exams are marked internally or externally, and whether the 7 point grading scale or pass/fail is used when grading.
+- The name of the profile in Danish and English.
+However, English profiles are only named in English. - A description of the aim of the profile: including an outline of the academic fields from which the profile gains knowledge based on the highest international research. - Specific conditions regarding the profile such as the language of teaching or examination. - Specific requirements for students at the profile, such as internships or stays abroad. - A schematic overview of the profile which states whether exams are marked internally or externally, and whether the 7 point grading scale or pass/fail is used when grading.